Pipe Monitor

 Monitor remote connections Also capture pipe communications through the Windows Network (e.g., when you connect to a remote pipe like \\\\SERVER\\pipe\\remote-pipe-name.
 Under the hood, it means that the Pipe Monitor will also collect notifications from the \device\lanmanredirector device. on

-Read block size (B) Specify the size of the buffer for each individual read request submitted to tdevmon.
+Read block size (B) The size of each individual read block submitted to tdevmon.
 4KB

-RX buffer full notifications Toggle warnings in log whenever RX buffer is full. off
+RX buffer full notifications Toggle warnings in log about the incoming data (RX) buffer getting full. off

-Pending notification limit Specify the size of the tdevmon kernel buffer.
+Pending notification limit The size of the tdevmon kernel buffer.
 Exceeding notifications will be dropped.
+Important note – setting this value too high will waste the precious kernel memory.
+Only increase it when necessary, e.g., to combat data loss.
 1MB

 Note